Beacons Pathfinder Program

 Structured postsecondary instruction can dramatically improve the employability of those with developmental disabilities.
 However, those with developmental disabilities often need smaller ratios and settings to learn and apply the vocational skills taught.
 Most educational institutions are not able to provide vocational instruction that uses small ratios and adapted pacing due to funding, staffing costs or space constraints.
 At Beacons, our workshops have ratios of less than 4 to 1, with workshops capped at 10 trainees with 3 instructional staff.

 In Spring 2019, with the help of a grant from the National Foundation for Autism Research (NFAR), Beacons opened its doors to launch vocational workshops that are curriculum supported, assistive technology rich, progress monitored and outcome driven.
 As a result of the significant improvement in skills and knowledge our pilot trainees demonstrated, on August 19, 2019, the San Diego Regional Center approved Beacons, Inc. as a state funded vendor to join its efforts to build bridges to the workforce.

-Each vocational workshop includes the opportunity to earn digital badges and/or skill certificates to reflect the skills introduced and level of skills learned.
+Each vocational workshop includes the opportunity to earn digital badges and skill certificates to reflect the skills and levels learned.
 Employment pathways and community exploration with local employers are built into each workshop.

 Results of our spring pilot?
 Click here to learn more! ☺